Artificial Intelligence for Scientific Research: Authentic Research Education Framework: Summary and conclusion

 Let us review now how exactly we addressed the common AREd implementation barriers listed in table \ref{tab:blockers}.

-\subsubsection{Student to qualified-instructor ratio}
+\textit{Student to qualified-instructor ratio}

-Given the fact that project management is handled by each team independently with only some aspects helped by more experienced students/mentors, we implemented a model in which one faculty member can support many students.
-In our current structure, we have 1 PhD-level mentor, 4 students serving as leads, and 24 students in individual teams.
-Thus currently student/instructor ratio is 29/1.
-It is worth noting that at the present stage the required involvement of the mentor is only a few hours per week (this number was greater during the first semesters), and thus there is a potential to significantly increase the student/instructor ratio.
+Project development and management are handled by each team independently, with students of the leadership team providing support/guidance as needed.
+As such, even one faculty member can support many students.

+In our particular case, the student-to-instructor ratio is close to 30/1.
+The currently required involvement of the mentor is several hours per week.
+Supervisor involvement was greater during the first semesters while the group was only starting.

-\subsubsection{Lab/Data cost}
+\textit{Lab/Data cost}

 Data generation/collection is handled by research labs (using expensive equipment or by doing expensive 'field data collection').
-Thus there is no need for additional resources to be allocated for a team of students.
+Thus there is no need for additional resources to be allocated to a team of students.

-\subsubsection{Skills and Knowledge}
+\textit{Skills and Knowledge}

-In order to allow students with limited knowledge to work on real authentic research tasks, and bring real benefits, we first team of students with larger knowledge than that of any individual student.
-Such a team may be thought of as a "collective postdoc" or it can be looked at as a small startup.
+In order to enable students with limited experience to work on real authentic research tasks and produce results of significant value, we form teams of students with a broader knowledge than that of any individual student.
+Such a team may be thought of as a "collective postdoc", or it can be looked at as a small consulting team.
+Multiple ways to get advice and help from peers, leads, and mentors contribute to success.

-\subsubsection{Project formulation}
+\textit{Project formulation}

-It takes time and expertise to formulate a new project, which would be useful if solved, doable in a reasonable time and considering resources, not been addressed by someone else yet (or addressed only a few times in different labs).
-We rely on collaborating labs to provide us data they can think may have value, if ML/Stat methods are applied, and work together with them to implement a solution in practice when delivered.
-Such opportunities are unique enough, have a lot of 'freedom' to formulate what and how should be addressed, don't have a guarantee to be solvable, have real scientific value, and are approachable given students' combined expertise level.
+It takes time and expertise to formulate a new project, which would be useful if solved, doable in a reasonable time considering resources, and not been addressed by someone else yet (or addressed only a few times in different labs).
+We rely on collaborating labs to provide us with unique data or expertise to formulate a problem.
+Members of a team would then formulate a way for how they think the lab's needs can be addressed with ML/AI/Statistics solutions.
+Such opportunities are unique enough, have a lot of 'freedom' to formulate what and how may be addressed, don't have a guarantee to be solvable, have real scientific value, and are approachable given students' combined expertise level.

-\subsubsection{Time for execution}
+\textit{Time for execution}

-We found that projects may need multiple semesters to get to a meaningful contribution stage.
-By utilizing VIP program resources we have an opportunity for students to enroll for multiple semesters.
+We found that teams may need to work on a project for two (sometimes more) semesters to get to a meaningful contribution stage.
+By utilizing VIP program resources, we have an opportunity for students to enroll for multiple semesters.